WXUS

 WXUS (102.3 FM) is a commercial radio station licensed to Dunnellon, Florida, and broadcasting to the Ocala media market.
 It is owned by JVC Broadcasting and airs a radio format combining country music and Southern-influenced classic rock.
+The studios and offices are on SW 7th Street in Ocala.

-WXUS's transmitter is off West Highway 328 in Dunnellon.
+WXUS is a Class C2 station with an effective radiated power (ERP) of 50,000 watts.
+The transmitter is off West Highway 328 in Dunnellon.

 History

 WTRS-FM

-WXUS first signed on the air on March 3, 1969 as WTRS-FM, with 3,000 watts of power.
-WTRS-FM (Welcome to Rainbow Springs) was Dunnellon's first radio station and one of the earliest successful FM Top 40 stations.
-The station was sold in 1975 after one of its owners died in an automobile accident, and the format was changed to "Contemporary Easy Listening," a hybrid of beautiful music and adult contemporary.
+WXUS first signed on the air on March 3, 1969 as WTRS-FM.
+It had 3,000 watts of power, a fraction of its current output.
+WTRS-FM (Welcome to Rainbow Springs) was Dunnellon's first radio station and one of the earliest successful FM Top 40 stations in Florida.
+WTRS-FM was sold in 1975 after one of its owners died in an automobile accident, and the format was changed to "Contemporary Easy Listening," a hybrid of beautiful music and adult contemporary.
 WTRS-FM was converted to a country format in 1978, and became one of West-Central Florida's most popular stations.
 The station was sold again in 1981 and switched to Drake-Chenault's beautiful music format, only to switch back to country music after only six months following a deluge of listener complaints.
 WTRS had been a country station continuously until 2016.
 In 1983 the station was sold to its then-owner, Asterisk Communications, who upgraded the WTRS signal from 3,000 to 50,000 watts and in 1988 moved the station to new studios in Ocala.

-WTRS is unusual among country stations in that it takes an implicitly male-oriented approach, particularly during the drive times.
-The Bubba the Love Sponge Show, a show typically aired on active rock stations, airs on the morning drive lineup.
-The station's afternoon drive show, "Dave and Bo", also aims for a male audience.
+WTRS was unusual among country stations in that it took an implicitly male-oriented approach.
+It aired the male-appeal Bubba the Love Sponge Show, in morning drive time.
+The station's afternoon show, Dave and Bo, also aimed for a male audience.

 On June 29, 2016 at 10 a.m., WTRS relaunched with a country-southern rock hybrid format, branded as "U.S. 102.3".
 The station changed its call sign to WXUS on July 5, 2016.

-On July 31, 2017, Bubba The Love Sponge show was dropped from their daily lineup.
+On July 31, 2017, Bubba The Love Sponge was dropped from the daily lineup.

-WTRS AM (1970-1992)
+WTRS 920 AM (1970–1992)

 In 1970, WTRS added an AM station, broadcasting on 920 kHz with 500 watts of power.
-Beginning as a beautiful-music station, AM 920 alternated between country and easy-listening formats through the 1970s.
-The calls were briefly WGAM from 1980 to 1982, programming first country music (Drake-Chenault's "Great American Country" format) and then adult standards.
-In 1982 the station once again became WTRS and settled into a simulcast of 102.3 FM, which it remained until 1992 when the station surrendered its license to the FCC and its frequency was deleted.
+Beginning as a beautiful music station, AM 920 alternated between country and easy listening formats through the 1970s.
+The call letters were briefly WGAM from 1980 to 1982, programming first country music (Drake-Chenault's "Great American Country") and then adult standards.

+In 1982 the station once again became WTRS and settled into a simulcast of 102.3 FM, which continued for ten years.
+In 1992, management believed few people were listening to the AM station.
+It surrendered its license to the FCC and its frequency was deleted.

 WXUS-HD2

 On June 22, 2019, WXUS launched an oldies format on its HD2 subchannel, branded as "True Oldies Y100".
+It carries the "True Oldies Channel" programmed by veteran DJ Scott Shannon.